 CULTURAL RESOURCES: The latest published version of the Alaska Heritage Resources Survey (AHRS) has been consulted for the presence or absence of historic properties, including those listed in or eligible for inclusion in the National Register of Historic Places.
 There are no cultural resources in the permit area or within the vicinity of the permit area.
-The permit area has been determined to be the complete project footprint to include the construction of the new sewage lagoon, extension of the access road and the closure of the existing sewage lagoon.
+The permit area has been determined to be the complete project area.
 Consultation of the AHRS constitutes the extent of cultural resource investigations by the Corps at this time, and we are otherwise unaware of the presence of such resources.
 The Corps has made a No Historic Properties Affected (No Effect) determination for the proposed project.
-This application has already been initiated with the State Historic Preservation Office (SHPO).
+This application is being coordinated with the State Historic Preservation Office (SHPO).
 Any comments SHPO may have concerning presently unknown archeological or historic data that may be lost or destroyed by work under the requested permit will be considered in our final assessment of the described work.
-The Corps has requested the SHPO's concurrence with this determination.
+The Corps is requesting the SHPO's concurrence with this determination.
+ENDANGERED SPECIES: No threatened or endangered species are known to use the project area.